 The coronavirus and travelling with an eTA Canada

-Due to the measures taken by the Canadian government to reduce the number of coronavirus infections, it is currently not possible to travel to Canada with an eTA.
+Due to the measures taken by the Canadian government to reduce the number of coronavirus infections, travelling to Canada with an eTA is currently only possible under exceptional circumstances.
 On this page you can read what to consider and what impact this will have on your eTA.

 Coronavirus (Covid-19) in Canada

-The number of confirmed infections in Canada has now risen to more than one hundred thousand and almost ten thousand Canadians have died of Covid-19.
+The number of confirmed infections in Canada has risen to more than two hundred thousand and more than ten thousand Canadians have died of Covid-19.
 The Canadian government has therefore taken measures to reduce the further spread of the virus.
-At present, only Canadian nationals and their immediate families, permanent residents and, in some cases, American citizens are admitted to Canada.
-A travel ban has been imposed on other travellers.
+Currently, only Canadian citizens and their immediate families, permanent residents, persons with an essential reason to travel to Canada and in some cases American citizens are admitted to Canada.
+All other travellers are subject to a travel ban.

 Consequences for travelling to Canada and the eTA

 The temporary travel ban also applies to travellers who are already in possession of a valid eTA.
-It is not yet known how long the travel ban will remain in effect.
-It is possible that travellers will be allowed to enter again under certain conditions, but no confirmation regarding this has been provided by the Canadian government.
+It is not yet known how long the travel ban will last.
+It is possible that travellers will be allowed to enter in the near future under certain conditions, but this has not yet been confirmed by the Canadian government.

 Although it is currently not possible to travel to Canada, the eTA Canada can be applied for in advance.
-Since this travel authorisation is valid for five years, you have plenty of time to wait and see when your trip to Canada can take place.
-Already issued eTAs remain valid.
-The average delivery time is still 72 hours
+Since this travel authorization is valid for five years, you have plenty of time to wait and see if and when your trip to Canada can take place.
+Already granted eTAs remain valid as normal.
+The average delivery time is still 72 hours.

 Transfer in Canada also possible

-It is currently still possible to make a transfer or stopover in Canada by presenting your flight ticket to your final destination.
-There is no special eTA for this; you can simply use the normal eTA.
-You must therefore also meet the same conditions.
-Due to the coronavirus, it is currently not allowed to leave the terminal during your transfer.
+It is currently possible to make a transfer or stopover in Canada by presenting your airline ticket to your final destination.
+There is no special eTA for this; you can just use the normal eTA, meaing you also have to meet the same conditions.
+Due to the coronavirus it is currently not permitted to leave the terminal during your transfer.

 Are you already in Canada?

-In that case you are not required to return directly to the United Kingdom.
-In order to minimise the risk of contamination, the Canadian government requests that you observe the following measures:
+In that case, it is not mandatory to return to the United Kingdom or Ireland straight away.
+In order to limit the risk of contamination as much as possible, you are asked by the Canadian government to observe the following measures:

-- Ensure good hygiene (wash your hands regularly for 20 seconds, cough or sneeze in a disposable tissue or in your elbow and touch your face as little as possible)
+- Maintain good hygiene (wash your hands regularly for 20 seconds, cough or sneeze in a disposable tissue or in your elbow, and touch your face as little as possible)

-- Stay at home if you have symptoms or if you run an increased risk
+- Stay at home in case of symptoms or if you are at increased risk

 - Avoid crowded areas and physical contact.
-Always keep 2 meters away from others.
-Only go outdoors if necessary and try to take rush hours into account.
+Always keep 2 metres away from others.
+Only go outdoors if necessary and try to avoid rush hours

 - Wear a mask

-Anti-coronavirus measures follow each other in quick succession.
-Keep an eye on regional and national advice.
+Measures that are in place succeed each other in quick succession.
+Keep an eye on national and regional advice.

-Will I be refunded the costs of the eTA Canada?
+Will I be refunded the cost of the eTA Canada?

-Once you have submitted an eTA application and it has been processed by the immigration service of Canada, it is no longer possible to cancel it.
-The Canadian government will not reimburse any costs made for an eTA, even if you no longer use it.
-Due to the long period of validity, you can still use your eTA if you travel to Canada within 5 years from the moment it was issued to you (or until your passport expires).
-Check with your travel or cancellation insurance, or the airline you would be traveling to Canada with for any compensation for coronavirus damage.
+Once you have submitted an eTA application and it has been processed by Canada's immigration service, it is no longer possible to cancel it.
+The Canadian government will not reimburse any costs incurred for an eTA, even if you no longer use it.
+Due to the long period of validity, you can still use your eTA if you travel to Canada within 5 years of being granted one (or until your passport expires).
+Check with your travel or cancellation insurance, or the airline with which you would travel to Canada, for any compensation for coronavirus damage.